-The DAC3482 has a full complex mixer (FMIX) block with a Numerically Controlled Oscillators (NCO) that enables flexible frequency placement without imposing additional limitations in the signal bandwidth.
-The NCO has a 32-bit frequency registers (phaseadd(31:0)) and a 16-bit phase register (phaseoffset(15:0)) that generate the sine and cosine terms for the complex mixing.
-The NCO block diagram is shown below in Figure 73.
+The two FMIX blocks operate with independent Numerically Controlled Oscillators (NCOs) and enable flexible frequency placement without imposing additional limitations in the signal bandwidth.
+The NCOs have 32-bit frequency registers (phaseaddAB(31:0) and phaseaddCD(31:0)) and 16-bit phase registers (phaseoffsetAB(15:0) and phaseoffsetCD(15:0)) that generate the sine and cosine terms for the complex mixing.
+The NCO block diagram is shown in Figure 72.

-Figure 73.
+Figure 72.
 NCO Block Diagram

 Synchronization of the NCOs occurs by resetting the NCO accumulators to zero.
 The synchronization source is selected by $syncsel_NCO(3:0)$ in config31.
-The frequency word in the phaseadd(31:0) register is added to the accumulators every clock cycle, f{DAC} .
+The frequency word in the phaseaddAB(31:0) and phaseaddCD(31:0) registers is added to the accumulators every clock cycle, f{DAC} .
 The output frequency of the NCO is: